razvanmtn/write-to-file-cli/README.md

-# write-to-file-cli
-Write To File CLI tool
+# Write To File CLI tool

+Run `wtf sample.txt`

+Write or paste any text content. `Ctrl-C` to stop writing.